-In Star Wars Knights of the Old Republic Arkoh Adasca and Haazen suffer breakdowns right before meeting their deaths; Arkoh goes from Suave Buisnessman in complete control to a gibbering lunatic screaming at his men to murder the heros and daring the man he abused into smiting him in an extremely nasty karmic death, and Haazen is reduced from Magnificent (if smug) bastard to a helpless wretch who can only stammer and beg Lucien not to use the McGuffin to thwart his plans and kill him in the process.
-Demagol also looes his coherence and stutters, and Raana completely loses her mind.
+In Star Wars: Knights of the Old Republic Arkoh Adasca and Haazen suffer breakdowns right before meeting their deaths; Arkoh goes from Suave Businessman in complete control to a gibbering lunatic screaming at his men to murder the heroes and daring the man he abused into smiting him in an extremely nasty karmic death, and Haazen is reduced from Magnificent (if smug) bastard to a helpless wretch who can only stammer and beg Lucien not to use the McGuffin to thwart his plans and kill him in the process.
+Demagol also loses his coherence and stutters, and Raana completely loses her mind.

 And in Star Wars: Legacy, Darth Krayt suffers a protracted one across several issues after Cade Skywalker, the one man in the galaxy who can cure his chronic illness, escapes his grasp.
 It gets so bad that his previously loyal Dragon, Wyyrlok, decides to kill him because he's now a liability to his own cause.

 Ultimate Magneto suffers a breakdown at the climax of Ultimatum when Jean Grey shares Nick Fury's memories with him and he learns that the existence of mutants was just an accidental byproduct of a Super Soldier experiment.
 This information shatters Magneto's delusions of grandeur and he completely loses the will to fight.

 Joe Dalton tends to go through one of these whenever someone mentions the name Lucky Luke in his presence.
 Usually inverted, as it tends to happen at the beginning of an episode, and as soon as he regains his calm, he devices a plan to break out of the Cardboard Prison, starting the plot.